-Attracting new clients for your law firm is the life blood of your business.
-Of course, nurturing your existing clients and increasing customer lifetime-value over time is very important too, but you can’t just rely on this strategy for sustainable growth.
+Obtaining new clients for your law firm is the life blood of your business.
+Of course, nurturing your existing clients and increasing customer lifetime-value over time is very important too, but you can’t rely on this strategy for sustainable growth.

-In this guide we’ll step you through an effective lead generation process that your law firm can implement to maximise your marketing return on investment (ROI).
+In this guide we’ll step you through an effective lead generation process that your law firm can implement to maximise your marketing ROI.

 The Sales Funnel

 It’s one thing to have high-quality, high-value content on your website, but you will need to incorporate a sales funnel in order to generate leads and qualify them as a quality lead.
 A sales funnel is a sequence of steps intended to build trust with your prospects and guide them towards a buying decision.
 Often when a prospect responds to a lead generation campaign they aren’t ready to buy, so if you try to sell to them too soon in the buying cycle, you lose the opportunity to build a trusting relationship first and therefore the opportunity to convert them into a lead.
 To overcome this, you need to nurture your leads through the sales funnel such that your law firm gains their business when they are ready to make a purchasing decision.